lsc-project/lsc/README.md

 Find more documentation, tutorials at https://lsc-project.org/.

-Join us on IRC in #lsc-project on Freenode, or on mailing lists on OW2 server, see https://lsc-project.org/community#mailing_lists.
+Join us on IRC in #lsc-project on Libera Chat, or on mailing lists on OW2 server, see https://lsc-project.org/community#mailing_lists.